Azure-Samples/Azure-MachineLearning-ClientLibrary-Python/README.md

 my_func = publish(my_func, workspace, workspace_token, files_list)

 If a function has no source file associated with it (for example, you're developing inside of a REPL environment) then the functions byte code is serialized.
 If the function refers to any global variables those will also be serialized using Pickle.
+In this mode all of the state which you're referring to needs to be already defined (e.g. your published function should come after any other functions you are calling).

 If a function is saved on disk then the entire module the function is defined in will be serialized and re-executed on the server to get the function back.
+In this mode the entire contents of the file is serialized and the order of the function definitions don't matter.

 After the function is published there will be a "service" property on the function.
 This object has several properties of interest: